avidraghav/JetstarKMP/README.md

 # :star: Jetstar KMM
 <p align="left"> Jetstar is sample app demonstrating the use of Jetbrain's
-<a href="https://kotlinlang.org/docs/multiplatform-mobile-getting-started.html">Kotlin Multiplatform for Mobile</a> for mobile app development
+<a href="https://kotlinlang.org/docs/multiplatform-mobile-getting-started.html">Kotlin Multiplatform for Mobile</a> technology for mobile app development
 </p>